An optimal control problem for the continuity equation arising in smart charging: Introduction

-The paper is organized as follows.
-In the rest of Section \ref{intro_section} we present our assumptions and main results.
-Problem \eqref{opt:J} is analyzed in Section \ref{prob_formulation_section} and we give some regularity results on the solution $m$ of \eqref{fk}.
-We study in detail the Hamilton-Jacobi equation of the system \eqref{syst_opt_cond_intro} in Section \ref{hjb_section}.
-In Section \ref{dual_prob_section}, the variational approach of Problem \eqref{opt:J} is developed.
-We prove our main result in Section \ref{charac_mini}.
-Finally, we recall basic statements about weak solutions in the Appendix \ref{appendices_section}.
+\textbf{Organization of the paper} The paper is organized as follows.
+In Section \ref{assum_results}, we present our assumptions and main results.
+The existence of a solution of Problem \eqref{opt:J} is established in Section \ref{prob_formulation_section}.
+In Section \ref{hjb_section}, which is independent of the other sections, we show the existence, uniqueness and regularity of weak solution of the Hamilton-Jacobi equation in \eqref{syst_opt_cond_intro}.
+In Section \ref{dual_prob_section}, we return to Problem \eqref{opt:J} and develop the duality approach.
+We formulate its Lagrangian relaxation and show it is the dual problem of another convex problem.
+We obtain the optimality conditions \eqref{syst_opt_cond_intro} of Problem \eqref{opt:J} in Section \ref{charac_mini}.
+The Lipschitz continuity of the value of Problem \eqref{opt:J} w.r.t. the data $(m^0,D)$ is proved in Section \ref{lip_value_data}.
+Basic statements about weak solutions of \eqref{fk} and technical results useful for Section \ref{hjb_section} are postponed in Appendix \ref{appendices_section}.